Is a virtual room

 - suggests reverberation time

-etc.) using curves of optimal ratios from literature (see fig below)
+opera, choir etc.) using curves of optimal ratios from literature

 - suggests listener (or virtual